geodatasource/country-borders/README.md

-# Country Borders List
+# Country Borders
 Data that provides list of countries together with the land border countries.
 The country code follows the ISO 3166 standard which allow the data to be retrieved easily.

 ## Data fields
-Below are the fields supported in the Country Borders List.
+Below are the fields supported in the Country Borders.

 |Field Name|Description|
 |---|---|